 - Also, check with Child Protection Services or the police for regulations required for children.
 In Colorado, each child needs about 75 square feet, their own bed (at least 2 feet wide) and numerous other details.
 If you don’t have children, it is likely you won’t need to modify your plans much.

 - Sanitation is regulated too.
 On boats in Colorado, you are required to have on-board sanitation before entering waters, and most RVs are required to have toilets.
-Sanitation may be easily provided with a marine toilet in any case, combined with an off-board processor, or septic dump.
-There are numerous solutions, but the most cost effective will be determined by the site, the regulations and your own requirements.
-An on-board sewage tank will not likely require a permit from the government, and may be sucked clean like any other… or dumped.
+Sanitation may be easily provided with a marine toilet, in any case, combined with an off-board processor, or septic dump.
+There are numerous solutions, but the most cost-effective will be determined by the site, the regulations, and your own requirements.
+An onboard sewage tank will not likely require a permit from the government, and maybe sucked clean like any other… or dumped.

 - If you are making a small or tiny home, shelving is vital.
 So is furniture that serves double purposes, easily stored or hung, and moved about.
-Your room will need to be reconfigured several times a day from bedroom to kitchen to office to…
+Your room will need to be reconfigured several times a day from the bedroom to kitchen to office to…

 - Electrifying your RV requires not connecting it to the ground with a permanent attachment, usually.

 - Adequate research into the law is vital.
 You are not allowed to live freely anymore, and everything that we do and how we do it is regulated.
-Boats are regulated differently from other RV’s and RV’s are regulated different from mobile homes.
+Boats are regulated differently from other RV’s and RV’s are regulated differently from mobile homes.